Worgav Principalities and Powers

 TierNameAbilitiesnCrDescriptionTime Scale

 Tier 1Instinct16Animal instincts that everyone possesses.
-Cannot be fumbled away.Instantaneous
+Cannot be fumbled away.1 second

 Tier 2Basic Skill215Entry-level human skills.
 Common training and everyday tasks.6 seconds